Uniform models and short curves for random 3-manifolds: Outline and the topology of Heegard splittings

-In this and the next section we move to the second construction and discuss short curves on Heegaard splittings.
+In this and the next section we discuss short curves on Heegaard splittings.
 The goal is to prove Theorem~\ref{thm:main}.
 The family of examples that arise from Theorem~\ref{thm:main} is shown to be generic from the point of view of the random walk in Section~\ref{proof1}.